NASCAR has three national series that it sanctions for racing. Here is a look at each of them, starting from the top in the NASCAR Cup Series.

 Now, the series is known as the NASCAR Cup Series with multiple sponsors making up the Premier Partners of NASCAR.
 Currently, those Premier Partners are Busch Beer, Coca-Cola, GEICO and Xfinity.

 The Cup Series holds races all over the United States on short tracks, intermediate tracks, superspeedways and road courses.
-In 2021, the schedule included seven road courses with new venues such as Circuit of The Americas making their first appearance in NASCAR Cup.
+In 2023, NASCAR raced for the first time on the streets of Chicago and saw Australian Supercar driver Shane Van Gisbergen take the win.

 Sixteen drivers qualify for the Cup Series playoffs, with elimination rounds whittling the field down to 12 drivers and then eight and then four for the Championship 4 in the final race.
 The best finisher among the Championship 4 drivers in the final race is crowned the champion.

 The first champion of NASCAR’s top division was Red Byron in 1949 driving for owner Raymond Parks.
 Richard Petty, Dale Earnhardt and Jimmie Johnson are tied for the most Cup Series titles at seven apiece.
 Jeff Gordon is next on the list with four titles.
 Lee Petty, David Pearson, Cale Yarborough, Darrell Waltrip and Tony Stewart each have three championships.

 Active drivers with a championship include Kyle Busch (two titles), Joey Logano (two titles), Chase Elliott, Brad Keselowski, Martin Truex Jr., and Ryan Blaney.

 NASCAR Xfinity Series